qtumproject/qtumbook/part1/utxos-balances.md

 ]
 ```

-Note that both of these UXTOs share the same txid.
-In other words, one send money transaction created two new UXTOs:
+Note that both of these UTXOs share the same txid.
+In other words, one send money transaction created two new UTXOs:

 + `qdiqg2mp646KhSQjVud3whv6C34hNHQnL2`: Receiving address, holding value of 10.
-+ `qddyh9oMU44qZ28bEY9WhCDbmCaALVDr1k`: The original sender UXTO had 20k qtum, the amount generated.
-This a new UXTO created to hold the change, minus fees.
++ `qddyh9oMU44qZ28bEY9WhCDbmCaALVDr1k`: The original sender UTXO had 20k qtum, the amount generated.
+This a new UTXO created to hold the change, minus fees.

 ## Decoding Transaction Data

-We can dig a little deeper into the transaction data to see that QTUM really shares the same UXTO data structure as Bitcoin.
+We can dig a little deeper into the transaction data to see that QTUM really shares the same UTXO data structure as Bitcoin.
 From the earlier `gettransaction` output, we got the raw transaction data in hexadecimals (i.e. `02000000017d2...ac90060000`).

 Let's decode the transaction data: